 - small group withdrawal programs in the areas of literacy, numeracy, social and emotional learning, sexuality education, and behaviour support

 - exam provisions (including Naplan and the HSC)

 - 10 School Learning and Support Officers (all part-time)

 - Ms Elizabeth Casey (Head Teacher Personalised Learning)

-Please contact Dr Sarah Mulholland to discuss your child’s learning and support needs.
+Please contact the school directly to discuss your child’s learning and support needs.

 For all NESA Examination (NAPLAN, Minimum Standards Tests and HSC applications) related disability provisions please contact Elizabeth Casey.